-Singapore: Designing the future in the midst of uncertainty Asia Pacific Economic Outlook, Q3 2017
+Singapore: Designing the future in the midst of uncertainty has been added to your bookmarks.

 The Singapore government has a vision of transitioning to higher-value-added industries, and thus boosting productivity, by focusing on skill development, innovation, and global integration.
 However, this process is likely to face both external and internal challenges.